 The AE20204 LC Meter allows the measurement of capacitance and inductance of passive components, particularly very small values, even below 1 pF / 1 $\mu$ H. The resolution thereby is 0.01 pF (10 fF) / 10 nH.
-It is an invaluable aid for amateur radio enthusiasts, as well as anyone engaged in electronics.
+It is an inestimable aid for amateur radio enthusiasts, as well as anyone engaged in electronics.

 The RS232/USB interface allows the included software to access the readings and show them on screen.
 Logging is also supported.
-The easy, plain text command protocol allows simple integration with external tools and systems.
+The easy, plain text command protocol allows simply integration in own tools and systems.

-All SMD (Surface Mounted Device) components are already soldered, so the kit is also suitable for beginners in electronics.
+No SMD (Surface Mounted Device) components are used, so the kit is also suitable for beginners in electronics.
 The comprehensive manual should help answer all questions that may arise during assembly.